A GBA+ lens on the Manitoba Budget

 In the early 2000s United Nations Platform for Action (UNPAC) led work on advancing gender budgeting in Manitoba.
 This included training department staff responsible for preparing the budget, creating a GBA policy for the Manitoba Treasury Board and building similar budget capacity in Manitoba communities through workshops and materials.
 You can find those materials here.

 In 2008 a paper called Operationalizing Compassion - A Gender Budget for Manitoba, by Follow the Money Honey group was released.
 This work is being picked up by the Reweaving Support Project as paying for improved social safety net is an obvious question.
 Reweaving Support will update the Follow the Money, Honey paper to include funding for 2023-2024.
 It is by now common knowledge that investing in children and families to prevent abuse, neglect and poverty pays for itself down the road in savings in many ways.
-We also know there is a strong negative correlation between CFS, EIA, and gender based violence with children who grow up not completing grade 12, involved with the justice system, suffering ill health, particularly poor mental health, homelessness, and addictions.
+We also know there is a strong negative correlation between CFS, EIA, and gender based violence with children who do not completing grade 12, are involved with the justice system, suffering ill health, particularly poor mental health, as well as higher rates of homelessness, and addictions.

 The Reweaving Support Project envisions Manitoba Budgets invest in the social determinants of health to create public systems to reverse these trends.
 This project realizes that food banks and other charity approaches are not going to address these problems that require investment into prevention through: